valdelaseras/c-form/README.md

 ##### With external data options

-Another option is to have an external data source render the options of the select element automatically using a JSON or an array defined in some external file.
-This is useful for when you want to make a use an API to set all the options in a select element ( like country calling codes for example ).
+Another option is to have an external data source render the options of `c-select` automatically using a JSON or an array defined in some external file.
+This is useful for when you want to make a use an API to set all the options in a `c-select` element ( like country calling codes for example ).
 You have to format the raw data to the following simple structure:

 ```javascript
 [